 Antioxidant-rich foods like fruit and berries are high in vitamin C and folic acid, which provides healthy fetal growth after conception.
 Raspberries, blueberries, and strawberries all contain natural antioxidants and anti-inflammatory phytonutrients, two components that greatly improve fertility for both men and women.
 This study showed that women with high fruit intakes had a significantly reduced chance of infertility.

 Avocados are full of Vitamin K, potassium and folate that assists your body with so many things— vitamin absorption, blood pressure regulation and more!
 They are also comprised of monounsaturated fats (healthy fats) that offer tons of dietary fiber and folic acid, which we know are crucial during the early stages of pregnancy.

 Quinoa is an amazing whole grain because it’s not only carb-free, but it’s also a perfect source for protein, zinc, and folic acid.
 Altogether, these components offer a robust prenatal protection plan, while maintaining healthy fetal growth once pregnancy takes place.
 Not to mention, quinoa gives you all of the essential amino acids that meat products offer without any potentially harmful additives.

-6. Greek Yogurts and Cheeses
+6. Greek Yogurt and Cheeses

 To pile on more of those healthy fats, salmon offers loads of protein and valuable omega-3s that improve fetal development throughout pregnancy.
 Men can also benefit from eating salmon for its high levels vitamin D and selenium, two components that raise semen levels and enhance its overall health.
 Keep in mind, it’s best to purchase wild-caught salmon to decrease the presence of mercury, which can be harmful to a pregnancy if too much is consumed.
-To be safe, limit your salmon intake to one or twice a week.
+To be safe, limit your salmon intake to once or twice a week.